- About MaRINET2

 Rules for Travel and Subsistence financial support.

-If you want to receive an e-mail now and then about new course details, you can subscribe here:
+If you want to receive an e-mail now and then about new course details, subscribe here:

 E-mail alert subscription.

 For questions regarding the short-courses organisation, please contact us through the following e-mail address:

 The detailed programme and the travel and accommodation (T&A) info will be available maximum 1 month before the short-course kickoff.

 |Short-course title||Organisers||Location||Wave||Wind||Tidal||Date||Register Deadline||General programme||Detailed programme||T&A Info||Application form|

 |Experimental modelling of wind actions and structural response||Inter-University Research Centre on Building Aerodynamics and Wind Engineering) (CRIACIV)||Florence, Italy||X||25-28 jun 2018||4 jun 2018||Closed applications.|

 |Remote sensing of offshore wind conditions||Technical University of Denmark (DTU)||Roskilde, Denmark||X||1-3 oct 2018||19 aug 2018||Closed applications.|

 |Hydrodynamics of fixed and floating Offshore Wind Turbine foundations||Maritime Research Institute (Marin)||Wageningen, The Netherlands||X||20-22 nov 2018||14 oct 2018||Open applications.|